Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 Note that when multiple running processes match the given Bundle ID, all matching processes will be signaled.

-Unlike `:quit` commands, Unix signals originate from the current user, not from the superuser.
+Unlike `:quit` directives, Unix signals originate from the current user, not from the superuser.
 This is construed as a safety feature, since the superuser is capable of bringing down the system via signals.
-However, this inconsistency may also be considered a bug and should be addressed in some fashion in a future version.
+However, this inconsistency may also be considered a bug, and should be addressed in some fashion in a future version.

 ### Uninstall Key :kext